 Sever's disease is a condition that affects children between the ages of 8-14.
 Pain can be felt at the back or the bottom of the heel as a result of inflammation of the growth plate.
 Sever's disease or calcaneal apophysitis is most commonly experienced in youth athletes, particularly those involved in soccer, track, or basketball.
 Unlike adult heel pain it doesn't subside immediately once the activity stops.

-Treatment for Back of Heel Pain
+Treatment for Back of Heel Pain in North Seattle

 To treat and prevent back of heel pain it's important to properly diagnose the condition and the factors that contribute to it.
 The following modalities and suggestions are part of a comprehensive plan to resolve back of heel pain